User Agreement for PayPal Services

 - You file a dispute in the PayPal Resolution Centre within 180 calendar days of the transaction and, in the event that the dispute remains unresolved, escalate the dispute to a claim within 20 calendar days of the date you filed the dispute;

-- You have not sent the item back to the seller without our direction to do so; and
+- You only send the item back to the seller in accordance with our instructions; and

 - The seller has not provided valid Proof of Shipment in relation to an “item not received” claim.